aeternity/protocol/channels/ON-CHAIN.md

 - `nonce`: taken from the `from_id`'s account

 The proof of inclusion represents the channel's internal state.
-It has to include both participant's accounts and their balances.
+It has to include both participants' accounts and their balances.
 If there are any contracts in the channel and those have balances of their own, they are not provided in the proof of inclusion but they are rather to be force pushed in subsequent transactions.
 It is up to participants to decide if they